AriFordsham/GHCWiki/home.md

 To open a merge request:

-1. Push you branch.
+1. Push your branch.
 You may push either to your fork or the primary `ghc/ghc` project.
 2. Starting from the [GHC GitLab project](https://gitlab.staging.haskell.org/ghc/ghc) click on the *Merge Requests* link in the left navigational bar.
 3. Click on the green *New Merge Request* button on the top right corner of the Merge Requests page
 4. In the left drop-down of the *Source branch* pane select the project to which you pushed your branch.